selfrefactor/rambda/docs/README.md

 ## ❯ CHANGELOG

-WIP 6.6.0
+6.6.0
+- Change `R.piped` typings to mimic that of `R.pipe`.
+Main difference is that `R.pipe` is focused on unary functions.

+- Fix wrong logic when `R.without` use `R.includes` while it should use array version of `R.includes`.

-- Use uglify plugin for UMD bundle
+- Use uglify plugin for UMD bundle.

+- Remove `dist` folder from `.gitignore` in order to fix `Deno` broken package.
+[Issue #570](https://github.com/selfrefactor/rambda/issues/570)

+- Improve `R.fromPairs` typings - [Issue #567](https://github.com/selfrefactor/rambda/issues/567)

 6.5.3